Discover a world of educational opportunities to support your lifelong learning

 Requirements include:

 The RACGP exams comprises three elements: the Applied Knowledge Test (AKT), the Key Feature Problem (KFP), and the Clinical Competency Exam (CCE).
-You'll sit the AKT and KFP during your training and then attempt the CCE at the end of your training.
+These take place during your training.

 Once you've completed your training and passed your exams, you can apply for Fellowship of the RACGP (FRACGP).

-If you've completed the Rural Generalist Fellowship training requirements, you will be able to apply for both the Fellowship of the RACGP and the Rural Generalist Fellowship once you've passed your exams.
+You’ll be able to apply for Fellowship of the RACGP and the Rural Generalist Fellowship once you've met your training requirements and passed the relevant exams for each fellowship pathway.

-As a Fellow of the RACGP, a GP can work unsupervised anywhere in Australia.
+As a Fellow of the RACGP, you can work as a GP, unsupervised anywhere in Australia.